Can I change my sexual orientation?

 This impudent lie is intended to intimidate and demotivate those homosexuals who are beginning to look for ways to get rid of their same-sex attraction, which prevents them from leading a full life (and there are many).
 This lie can be deadly: almost all former homosexuals report that they had suicidal thoughts not from hostility of the environment, but from their own self-loathing and feelings hopelessnessbecause they were convinced that they have no way to change.

-The fact that motivated people are able to permanently break with homosexuality and become heterosexual undermines the very core of gay rhetoric, which claims that homosexuality is an innate and unchanging property, like race, and therefore LGBT activists do not disdain even the most absurd fables.
+The fact that motivated people are able to break away from homosexuality forever and become heterosexual undermines the very core of gay rhetoric, which claims that homosexuality is an innate and unchangeable property, like race, and therefore LGBT* activists do not shy away from even the most absurd fables.

 "Edmund Berger" is an allusion to Edmund Bergler whose name the authors did not dare to use in order to avoid lawsuits for libel.